mgaffigan/oie/docker/README.md

 <a name="env-database"></a>
 #### `DATABASE`

-The database type to use for the NextGen Connect Integration Engine backend database.
+The database type to use for the Open Integration Engine backend database.
 Options:

 * derby
 * mysql